UNIRIS/pow-benchmarker/README.md

 ## Description

-This programs aims to simulate the POW for Uniris if we use unique keys between the biometric device.
+This programs aims to simulate the Uniris POW.
 What is does:

 - Generate X ECDSA keypairs
 - Pick a random keypair
 - Sign a long data
-- Loop over the stored keypairs
+- Loop over the generated public keys
-- Find the key which will verify the signature
+- Find the public key verifying the signature

 It's using goroutines for concurrent processing.